 How to register

-- Childminders registered with a Childminder Agency must include a signed statement from the Agency that endorses the application and be able to confirm that the Childminder’s practice is of the quality required to deliver the entitlements.
+- childminders registered with a childminder agency must include a signed statement from the agency that endorses the application.
+They must also be able to confirm that childminder’s practice is of the quality required to deliver the entitlements.